soundpress/RulesOfNYC/docs/c16/index.rst

 (c) (1) Service and Filing Requirement for Answers.

-      (i) Unless otherwise stated here, the service and filing requirements set forth in 29 RCNY § 1-06(c)-(f) of this title apply to answers to reconsideration applications filed pursuant to this section.
+      (i) Unless otherwise stated here, the service and filing requirements set forth in 29 RCNY § 1-06(c) - (f) apply to answers to reconsideration applications filed pursuant to this section.
 In accordance with 29 RCNY § 1-06(e), any affected party submitting an answer to the reconsideration application must file 5 copies of the original answer and any accompanying documents, and proof of service of the answer on the applicant for reconsideration, with the Loft Board.

-      (ii) The answer period is 20 calendar days after service of the reconsideration application on the affected party is deemed complete pursuant to 29 RCNY § 1-06(b)(3) of this title.
+      (ii) The answer period is 20 calendar days after service of the reconsideration application on the affected party is deemed complete pursuant to 29 RCNY § 1-06(b)(3).
 The answer must contain the facts and arguments relevant to the issues raised in the reconsideration application.

    (2) Issuance of Orders.
 Pursuant to § 1046(f) of the City Administrative Procedure Act, prior to the issuance of the final order, the Loft Board will mail a copy of its proposed order to 1) the party or parties who filed the reconsideration application, 2) the parties who filed an answer, and 3) all affected parties in the underlying proceeding.
 The Loft Board will mail a copy of its final order, within a reasonable time from the date of the order, to 1) the party or parties who filed the reconsideration application, 2) the parties who filed an answer, and 3) all affected parties in the underlying proceeding.

 (d) Judicial Review.
-A Loft Board determination issued pursuant to 29 RCNY § 1-06 of this title constitutes a final agency determination for purposes of commencement of the running of the statute of limitations for the filing of a petition pursuant to Article 78 of the Civil Practice Law and Rules challenging such determination and seeking judicial review, unless a timely application for reconsideration of the determination has been filed.
+A Loft Board determination issued pursuant to 29 RCNY § 1-06 constitutes a final agency determination for purposes of commencement of the running of the statute of limitations for the filing of a petition pursuant to Article 78 of the Civil Practice Law and Rules challenging such determination and seeking judicial review, unless a timely application for reconsideration of the determination has been filed.
 If a reconsideration application was filed, and the Loft Board:

    (1) Modifies or revokes the underlying determination, the revocation or modification is deemed the final agency determination for purposes of judicial review;